Master of Technical and Professional Communication (MTPC)

 ENGL 7000: Technical and Professional Editing

-Students in ENGL 6000 develop the knowledge and skills to edit technical and professional documents, including how to copyedit for correct usage, grammar, punctuation, and spelling, as well as for consistency in format and style.
+Students in this course develop the knowledge and skills to edit technical and professional documents, including how to copyedit for correct usage, grammar, punctuation, and spelling, as well as for consistency in format and style.
 Editing to improve content and organization is also covered.
-The Chicago Manual of Style, 16/e is used in this course.
+The latest edition of the Chicago Manual of Style is used in this course.